XHRM-FM: History

 By May 1990, XHRM returned to their Urban direction and rebilled itself as "Hot 92.5."
 By that point, however, XHITZ had already made inroads by luring listeners to their station.
 XHRM later suffered a tragic setback when Rivas Marentes, the founding owner, died in a plane crash near Hermosillo that September.
 On June 29, 1993, the format changed to modern rock as "92.5 The Flash".
 In January 1998, due to low ratings, the station shifted towards a AAA format, and rebranded as "Independent Radio 92/5ive", though this resulted in lower ratings.
 On September 7, 1998, at 7 p.m. (after XETRA-FM became its sister station), KMCG ("Magic 95-7") and its R&B format were moved to the 92.5 frequency.
 The format would soon evolve to rhythmic oldies under program director Rick Thomas.
 An on-air slogan, "San Diego's Old School", highlighted the oldies aspect of the programming.
 The transition to rhythmic oldies was successful, as XHRM was the top rated station in the San Diego market for a period; XHRM went to #1 again in 2007 and remained there for several years.

 By late 2009, a San Diego company, Finest City Broadcasting, was the programming operator of not only XHRM, but also two other Mexican-licensed stations, XHITZ and XETRA-FM.
 In January 2010, Local Media of America acquired most of the assets of Finest City Broadcasting, including these programming rights.
 Local Media of America changed their name to Local Media San Diego LLC in February, 2011.

 In September 2011, XHRM promoted one of its on-air personalities, Todd Himaka, to music director.
 In following months, the station began leaning towards Rhythmic AC.
 This followed Z90.3, Channel 933, and Q96 all tweaking their formats in the Contemporary hit music direction, away from Mainstream Top 40/Dance Top 40, mostly to compete with KEGY.
 In December 2012, XHRM picked up new competition in the form of KSSX, which happens to reside at the 95.7 frequency that was the previous home of XHRM's current format.
 After gaining little to no traction, despite frequent music and era tweaks, KSSX completely abandoned their "Old School" format, switching to a current, Rhythmic format in May 2016.

 On October 6, 2015, Midwest Television (owners of KFMB and KFMB-FM) announced that it had entered into a joint operating agreement with Local Media San Diego LLC, forming an entity known as SDLocal to manage their collective cluster of stations.
 The intent of this agreement is to "[preserve the] local ownership and operation of San Diego's top-rated radio stations".
 The agreement ended at the end of 2016.
-Local Media San Diego eventually acquired KFMB and KFMB-FM outright from Tegna, Inc. on March 17, 2020, with KFMB (AM) being concurrently divested to iHeartMedia; Tegna had purchased Midwest Television's stations in 2018.
+Local Media San Diego eventually acquired KFMB and KFMB-FM outright from Tegna, Inc. on March 17, 2020, with KFMB (AM) being concurrently divested to iHeartMedia while the FM station was renamed KFBG and was later sold to Lotus Communications in 2025; Tegna had purchased Midwest Television's stations in 2018.